Greta Slams misleading Climate Pledges At Chaotic UN Summit - UrduPoint

 Thunberg, who was awarded Time magazine's person of 2019 on Wednesday for her environmental campaigning, told negotiators that their promises were a world apart from what was needed.

 "This may sound impressive at first glance, but even though the intentions may be good this is not leadership.
-This is not leading, this is misleading." - 'Disgraceful' - Despite dozens of meetings and thousands of specialists working to implement the Paris accord, global emissions continue to rise each year.
+This is not leading, this is misleading."
+Despite dozens of meetings and thousands of specialists working to implement the Paris accord, global emissions continue to rise each year.

-Laurence Tubiana, architect of the Paris deal and current head of the European Climate Foundation, told AFP there was slim prospect of major progress in Madrid.
+Laurence Tubiana, architect of the Paris deal and current head of the European Climate Foundation, said there was slim prospect of major progress in Madrid.

-She said the key issue of how ambitious countries' climate plans can be would only be settled at next year's COP26 summit in Glasgow.
+The key issue of how ambitious countries' climate plans can be would only be settled at next year's COP26 summit in Glasgow, she told AFP.

+"This decision needs political negotiations at the highest level -- Xi Jinping will decide for China, Modi for India, it will be like that for all countries."
+One leader who will almost certainly not join the negotiations but may still influence the outcome is Donald Trump.
+The US president set in motion the US withdrawal from the 2015 climate treaty last month.

+"Our last day as a Party to the Paris Agreement will be November 4, 2020," Marcia Bernicat, a career State Department diplomat and head of the US delegation, told fellow delegates late Wednesday.